 Commission on Presidential Debates cancels second debate

 The Commission on Presidential Debates has decided to cancel the second debate, which had been scheduled for Thursday, October 15, the nonpartisan group announced on Friday.
-The Commission on Presidential Debates said it will now focus on preparations for the October 22 debate.
+The commission said it will now focus on preparations for the October 22 debate.

-The commission had unilaterally decided to make the October 15 debate a virtual one for health and safety reasons, but the Trump campaign refused to participate.
-President Trump is still recovering from COVID-19, and a number of his top aides have also become infected.
+The commission had unilaterally decided to make the October 15 debate a virtual one for health and safety reasons after President Trump tested positive for the coronavirus.
+The Trump campaign refused to participate in a virtual debate.
+Mr. Trump is still recovering from COVID-19, and a number of his top aides have also become infected.

 "It is now apparent there will be no debate on October 15, and the CPD will turn its attention to preparations for the final presidential debate scheduled for October 22," the commission said in a statement.